Castration: Prevention of crime

 Chemical or surgical castration is practiced in many countries for people convicted of sex crimes as a prerequisite for their release from prison.
 The castration may be voluntary or mandated.
 The assumption is that it prevents future crimes.
 Reports are available from American and European countries for over 80 years (chemical for circa 30).
 The effectiveness and ethics of this treatment are heavily debated.

 A temporary "chemical castration" has been studied and developed as a preventive measure and punishment for several repeated sex crimes, such as rape or other sexually related violence.
 Where homosexuality has been criminalised or treated as a mental illness, chemical castration has been used on gay men, as in the case of Alan Turing.

 In modern times, the Czech Republic practices surgical castration of convicted sex offenders.
 According to the reports compiled by Council of Europe, a human-rights forum, the central European country physically castrated at least 94 prisoners in the 10 years up to April 2008.
 The Czech Republic defends this procedure as voluntary and effective.
 According to Dr. Martin Hollý, director of the Psychiatric Hospital Bohnice in Prague, none of the nearly 100 sex offenders who had been physically castrated had committed further offences.
 One serial offender stated that being castrated was the "best decision" he ever made: "On the one hand you have to protect the potential victims and on the other hand I wanted to be protected from myself, I wanted to live like a normal person."
 Don Grubin, a professor at Newcastle University's Institute of Neuroscience who also runs a chemical castration program backed by the UK's Ministry of Justice, was initially opposed to physical castration.
 After visiting the Czech Republic, however, he agreed that some form of castration might be of benefit to some sex offenders.

 In 2020, the Pakistani-controlled section of Kashmir passed a bill allowing for convicted child sex abusers to be chemically or surgically castrated.

 In 2020, a motion calling for surgical castration of convicted rapists was defeated in the Nigerian House of Representatives.
 However, there remains support for the policy.
+In the same year, the Kaduna State House of Assembly amends the state's Penal Code that mandates courts to sentence child rapists to castration before execution.

 In 2024, Louisiana became the first U.S. state to allow judges to impose chemical castration on sex offenders.
 Previously, in several states, convicted offenders could choose castration, including where it was a prerequisite for parole.
 However, should the person choose to remain in prison, they would not be forced to be castrated.